FacuRoffet99/FacuRoffet99.github.io/content/pages/index.en.md

 <!---------------------------------------------------------------------------->

-## 🏢 Industry projects

-**Viterra (January 2025 – April 2025):**
-Conceptualization and development of an application enabling operators to automate quality control in seed shellers.
-It includes a regression model that, from photographs, predicts the percentages of whole seeds (MAE: 1.50) and damaged seeds (MAE: 3.09) in seed samples.

-**SpaceSur (November 2023 – December 2024):**
-Development of pipelines to process satellite images.
-Trained models on public datasets for building segmentation (mAP@0.5: 0.8140) and landfill classification (F1 score: 0.8897).
-Wrote code to fine-tune models with future new data.

-**Practia (July 2022 – February 2024):**
-Consulting service to guide a novice team in executing deep learning and computer vision projects for the first time.
-Addressed questions on task approaches and successful model training.

-**ECODOC (May 2022 – April 2024):**
-Preprocessing and organization of a dataset of over 3,000 panoramic dental X-ray images.
-Trained models for tooth segmentation (mAP@0.5: 0.9230) and pathology detection such as cavities (F1 score: 0.8504) and retention (F1 score: 0.9127), now part of an on-demand software service.

-<br>

-<!---------------------------------------------------------------------------->

 ## 💻 Software packages

 **DLOlympus:**
 A Python library with tools and templates to streamline deep learning model training and inference.
 Adds extra functionality to FastAI and MMDetection.
 [LINK](https://github.com/FacuRoffet99/DLOlympus)

+<br>

+<!---------------------------------------------------------------------------->

+## 🎓 Education

+**PhD in Engineering (April 2023 – Present)**

+* National University of the South, Bahía Blanca, Argentina

+**Electronic Engineering (March 2017 – December 2022)**

+* National University of the South, Bahía Blanca, Argentina

 <br>